If it feels like you’re never going to get rid of your overdraft, don’t despair. This step-by-step guide will help you to tackle it once and for all.

 Alternatively, if you can cope with a relatively small overdraft, First Direct’s 1st Account offers a consistent £250 interest-free overdraft.
 You’ll be charged 15.9% EAR (variable) on arranged overdrafts above this.

 Plus, if you switch to the account via MoneySuperMarket using the Current Account Switch Service, you’ll earn £125, so long as you pay in at least £1,000 within three months of opening your account.
+This offer ends on April 23.

 Paying in at least £1,000 a month or having another product with First Direct, such as a mortgage, will also mean you won’t pay the £10 monthly fee on the account.